testdouble/theredoc/README.md

       //...
 ```

-Additionally, to format the string neatly at all in the above will also add a
+Additionally, the newlines added to retain the formatting of the function call
-extraneous leading and trailing line containing nothing but whitespace.
+will be retained in the output, which you probably also don't want.

-Instead, `theredoc` lets you write this:
+Instead, `theredoc` fixes both those issues by letting you write this:

 ```js
         //...